Business owners, influencers, and educators finally have the ability to make their own course and generate revenue.

 Well, Thinkific might actually stun you in this round because they don’t hit the nail on the head quite like they should have.
 This is all about how easy it is to make a course, even with no prior knowledge or experience with course building sites.

-Choose a template, and you’re good to go.
-They offer multiple ways to get your course started, but it becomes a bit clunky with their bulk importer.
+Choose a template (see examples), and you’re good to go.
+The platforms offer multiple ways to get your course started, but it becomes a bit clunky with their bulk importer.
 It’s a tool that’s designed to make this entire process easier, but it’s actually a little tricky to get to work properly.

 Podia has a linear process.
 They walk you through absolutely everything that you need to do to make a course from the ground up.
 It’s true that you might run into some restrictions here and there, but in a way, it makes the course building experience a little bit easier.